 On this page, our lawyers look at complex regional pain syndrome (CRPS) as an injury in accident cases and the potential settlement value for CRPS in an injury lawsuit.

-Complex regional pain syndrome (CRPS) is a chronic condition that usually affects a patient’s arm or leg but can in rare instances impact other body parts.
+Complex regional pain syndrome (CRPS) is a chronic condition that usually affects a patient’s arm or leg but can, in rare instances, impact other body parts.
 Complex regional pain syndrome involves post-traumatic autonomic disturbances that continue even though the inciting injury appears to have healed.

 The cause of complex regional pain syndrome is unknown and has few objective findings.
-As a result, insurance company defense lawyers in car accident cases often have questioned whether there is a physical basis for complex regional pain syndrome or whether the condition is psychosomatic.
+As a result, insurance company defense lawyers in car accident cases have often questioned whether there is a physical basis for complex regional pain syndrome or whether the condition is psychosomatic.

 Why?
 The development of CRPS often does not correlate with the magnitude of the injury.
 The sympathetic nervous system seems to assume an abnormal function after an injury.
 Insurance companies see the world very simplistically: if the injury itself is not extremely serious, none of the consequences can be serious.
-Juries can take a more open minded view but you need a good expert at trial to explain the science of CRPS.
+Juries can take a more open-minded view, but you need a good expert at trial to explain the science of CRPS.

 Types of CRPS